A complete guide to the Gorgias CSAT report

 But let's be honest, just having a score isn't the whole story.
 The real magic happens when you figure out why people are happy or unhappy and then actually do something about it.

 This guide will walk you through everything you need to know about the Gorgias CSAT report.
-We’ll get into how to set it up, how to dig through the data to find useful tidbits, and what its limitations are.
+We’ll get into how to set it up, how to dig through the data to find useful tidbits, and how to maximize its potential.
 More importantly, we'll talk about how to get ahead of the curve and improve your CSAT instead of just measuring it.

 What is the Gorgias CSAT report?